chipKIT32/pic32-Arduino-USB-Bootloader-original/readme.txt

 // These files originated from the cpustick.com skeleton project from
 // http://www.cpustick.com/downloads.htm and were originally written
-// by Rich Testardi; please preserve this reference.
+// by Rich Testardi; please preserve this reference and share bug
+// fixes with rich@testardi.com.